wavegate/obsidian_vault/Neuroengineering/EFS.md

 - This means hydrogen gas will bubble up and chlorine gas will be liberated into solution where it reacts with sodium and hydroxyl ions to produce sodium hypochlorite - household bleach
 - How well the current passes depends on how much ion is dissolved
 - Can measure conductance in units of siemen (S) with conductivity probe
+- We should be able to change the "current" or ion flow rate through the liquid by increasing concentration of the salts
 # What is the structure of the DRG organ?
 # What happens at the cell membrane?
 - Neurons are activated by electrolyte activity between the extracellular fluid and intracellular fluid